Alan Park and I met in Toronto in the late 1980’s. That, as it turns out, is a long time ago.

-He was still planning to come to England.
+He was still planning to come to the UK.
 But it never did happen.
 Cancer, life and Covid happened instead.
-Even our planned meeting in Toronto just before lockdown, didn’t happen.
+Even our planned meeting in Toronto just before lockdown didn’t happen.

-“I knew not catching you in T.O would bite me in the ass, “he wrote.
+“I knew not catching you in T.O would bite me in the ass, “he would later write.
 “Next time I’ll be sure to show up.
 Be well.”

 He always closed with ‘Be well.’

 But we never lost contact.
 That remained a constant.
 And I am grateful for that.